Skip to content

 @Test

-public void calculateSeats1() {
+public void calculSieges1() {

-// calculate the seats for each list
+// the seats for each list are calculated

-// verify the results (seats, votes, eliminate)
+// we check the results (seats, votes, eliminates)

 // temporary